 Need some last-minute Christmas gift ideas?
 Check out these ideas that will work for everyone on your Christmas list.
 Lots of unique ideas!

-I’d say I’m surprised but a quick look at my Facebook feed shows me that a lot of my friends are still shopping and stressed out about it.
+I’d say I’m surprised but a quick look at my social media feeds shows me that a lot of my friends are still shopping and stressed out about it.

 This kind of stress is why I started this site.
-I sometimes have some stocking stuffer type things I want to get last minute but I have all ordered gifts and larger gifts done early.
+I sometimes have some stocking stuffer-type things I want to get last minute but I have all ordered gifts and larger gifts done early.
 Some years I’m really on it and I’m done before December.
-Those are the years where I have the best Christmas.
+Those are the years when I have the best Christmas.

 What about this year?
 It’s too late not to be prepared so what can you do to finish up and relieve that stress?
 Use this list to finish up your shopping.
 These are items you can get here in time.